 What about medicines?
 How can I dispose of them safely?

 Medicines should not be flushed.
 Many medications are not removed through the wastewater treatment process and can end up in the environment when discarded down drains.
-RWRD participates in the Dispose-a-Med Program, which runs events where you can safely dispose of unused and expired medicines.
+RWRD participates in the Dispose-a-Med Program.

 If you cannot get to a Dispose-a-Med event, current recommendations are to grind medicines up with something like cat litter or coffee grounds to make them unusable, then throw them in the trash.

 Disposable Wipes Should Not Be Flushed!
 Disposable moist towelettes allow for the convenient clean up of sticky messes and are very handy during diaper changes.
 Another common use is to sanitize germy surfaces.
 Some manufacturers of disposable wipes indicate on the product’s packaging that the wipes are biodegradable and flushable.
 Because many of us are concerned about the environment, we want to buy products that are biodegradable; when we are told that we can safely flush a biodegradable product, it makes its use even more convenient.

 Unfortunately, wipes rarely if ever biodegrade in the sanitary sewer system.
 However, their presence in the system can cause clogs and equipment failure in lift stations where mechanical pumps facilitate the conveyance of sewage in many areas of community.
 Additionally, if too many wipes accumulate in the sewer system, they can block pipes which can lead to the overflow of raw sewage into streets, buildings and the environment.
 When disposable wipes make it through the sewer system to a wastewater treatment facility, they are removed at the front end of the treatment plant and are taken to a landfill.